SymphonyPlatformSolutions/wdk-studio/readme.md

 1. Create a deployment configuration file `application-yaml`
     - The service account username and app id need to match the entries created above
     - The `monitoring-token` and `management-token` values should be random strings
+    - The `encrypt.passphrase` value should be a random string at least 16 characters long
     - The `github-token` can be created on [GitHub](https://github.com/settings/tokens) using `Tokens (classic)` and the `public_repo` scope
     - The `admins` field is a comma-separated list of Symphony User IDs who will be granted rights within WDK Studio to reassign workflow ownership
    ```yaml